-If you would like to request an infrastructure project for inclusion in one of the County's capital plans, please fill out the Capital Need Request Form:
+If you would like to request an infrastructure project for inclusion in one of the County's capital plans, please fill out the Capital Project Request Form:

 The Community Development Block Grant (CDBG) Program provides federal funding to local infrastructure projects benefitting low- to moderate-income residents.